 Trauma to the genital organs with physical scarring and/or partial or total destruction of these organs is not considered as the basis for a permanent disability award unless it interferes with the worker's ability to carry out normal bodily functions of excretion of urine, or there is a resultant and direct development of impotence.

 Impotence may occur in cases of the loss of one or both testes.
 However, this is a psychological rather than an organic problem and the condition is dealt with as a psychological disability.
 Entitlement to a permanent disability award is determined in keeping with the policy governing psychological disability.

 The loss of both testes automatically causes sterility and an award for permanent disability is granted.

 The loss of one testicle pre-disposes a worker to sterility in the event of future injury or disease and a reduced award is granted.

-This policy applies to all accidents occurring before January 2, 1990.
+This policy applies to all decisions made on or after June 1, 2023, for accidents occurring before January 2, 1990.

 Workers' Compensation Act, R.S.O.
 1980

 #3, May 25, 2023, page 616